calebstewart/pwncat/README.md

 To showcase a little bit of the cool functionality, I have recorded a short [asciinema cast](https://asciinema.org/a/YFF84YCJfp9tQHhTuGkA2PJ4T).

+pwncat documentation is being built out on [Read the Docs].
+Head there for the latest usage and development documentation!

 ## Install

 ### Dependencies